Lincoln County Vehicle Impound Guide

 - Valid driver's license: You (or someone retrieving the vehicle on your behalf) must have a valid driver's license.

-- Vehicle registration: Proof that you or someone you authorize is the registered owner of the vehicle.
+- Vehicle registration or title: Proof that you or someone you authorize is the registered owner of the vehicle.

 - Proof of insurance: Current insurance documentation for the vehicle.

-- Cash or credit card for fees: Be prepared to pay towing and storage fees.
+- Payment for fees: Be prepared to pay towing and storage fees.
 Contact the impound lot ahead of time to confirm acceptable payment methods.

 If You Don't Have a Valid License